Submarine Diesels: Past, Present & Future

 demmtstrated in the unsuccessful fleet sized T-class ofthe early 1920's.

-submarines, where weight affects the reserve buoyancy and there is little room for
+On submarines, where weight affects the reserve buoyancy and there is little room for

 bulky engines, the power to weight ratio of diesels is extremely impmtant.
 Two cycle engines